synergy-design-system/synergy-design-system/packages/mcp/README.md

 - "Show me all available Synergy components"
 - "What components are available in the Synergy Design System?"
-- "List all syn-\* components"
+- "List all syn-* components"

 ### 2. `component-info`

-**Description:** Get detailed information about the usage of a specific component in the Synergy Design System.
+**Description:** Get information about the usage of a specific component in the Synergy Design System.

 **Parameters:**

-- `component` (string, required): The name of the component (must start with `syn-`, e.g., `syn-button`)
+- `component` (string, required): The component name.
+Must start with `syn-`, for example `syn-button`.
-- `framework` (string, optional): The framework (`react`, `vue`, `angular`, `vanilla`).
-Defaults to `vanilla`
+- `framework` (string, optional): `react`, `vue`, `angular`, or `vanilla`.
+Defaults to the runtime config value, which is `vanilla` by default.
+- `layer` (string, optional): `full`, `examples`, or `interface`.
+Defaults to the runtime config value, which is `full` by default. `examples` and `interface` are currently only available for vanilla components.

 **Example prompts:**

-- "How do I use the syn-button component in React?"
+- "How do I use syn-button in React?"
-- "Show me the syn-input component documentation"
+- "Show me the interface docs for syn-dialog"
-- "What props does syn-dialog support in Vue?"
-- "Give me an example of syn-card in Angular"
+- "Give me examples for syn-card"

 ### 3. `asset-list`

-**Description:** Get the available iconsets in the Synergy Design System.
+**Description:** Get the available icon sets in the Synergy Design System.

 **Parameters:** None

 **Example prompts:**

-- "What iconsets are available?"
+- "What icon sets are available?"
 - "Show me all available icon libraries"
-- "List all iconsets in Synergy"
+- "List all Synergy icon sets"

 ### 4. `asset-info`